João Paulo (footballer, born 25 May 1989)

-João Paulo Santos de Oliveira Gomes, commonly known simply as João Paulo (born 25 May 1989) is a Brazilian football defender currently playing for São Cristóvão de Futebol e Regatas.
+João Paulo Santos de Oliveira Gomes, commonly known simply as João Paulo (born 25 May 1989) is a Brazilian former footballer who played as a defender.

-Club career
+Career

 Born in Rio de Janeiro, João Paulo played futsal in his early career, and it was there that he caught the attention of CR Vasco da Gama scouts that brought him to their youth team in 2007.
 In 2009, he was promoted to senior, however he spent most of the time playing in the reserves squad of the major Carioca team.
 In 2010, he left Vasco and joined Tombense, but already that summer he was on his way abroad to Portugal by joining Portimonense SC.
 He made 3 appearances in the 2010–11 Primeira Liga and after that season he returned to Brazil.

 In 2012, he was playing with Cabofriense in the Campeonato Carioca Série B. In summer 2012 after passing trials, he would return to Europe by joining Serbian side FK Smederevo.